 · Sieve analysis (Percent Passing) (AASHTO T 88 or ASTM D 422).

 5. For excavated borrows only, provide profile views through the proposed borrow.
 A minimum of one profile is acceptable as long as the profile reasonably depicts all borings within the borrow and within close proximity (no more than 100 feet) from the borrow edge.
 These profiles may be hand drawn.
 The profiles shall: include the location of each boring, depict the depths of the sampling in each boring, show the general soil layers through the borings, indicate the type of material (e.g. Select, Suitable, or Unsuitable) and illustrate the extent and depth of the anticipated excavation.
 An example is provided in Appendix B.

 PROCESSING CONTRACTOR BORROW SUBMITTALS, APPROVAL, AND ACTIVITY

-This section outlines the procedures on projects where the Iowa DOT is the Contracting Authority that the Resident Construction Engineer, Office of Construction and Materials, and Soils Design Section of the Office of Design will follow for excavated and non-excavated contractor furnished borrow.
+This section outlines the procedures on projects where the Iowa DOT is the Contracting Authority that the Resident Construction Engineer (RCE), Construction and Materials Bureau (CMB), and Soils Design Section of the Design Bureau (SDS) will follow for excavated and non-excavated contractor furnished borrow.